panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 Just because a protocol stack provides a new feature/signal does not mean that applications will use the feature/signal.
 Protocol stacks may not know how to effectively utilize Path-Aware techniques, because the protocol stack may require information from applications to permit the technique to work effectively, but applications may not a-priori know that information.
 Even if the application does know that information, the de-facto sockets API has no way of signaling application expectations for the network path to the protocol stack.
 In order for applications to provide these expectations to protocol stacks, we need an API that signals more than the packets to be sent.
 (See {{ST2}} and {{IntServ}}).

-## Ability to Recover From Missteps {#OneChance}
+## Planning For Failure {#OneChance}

-If early implementers discover problems with a new feature, that feature is likely to be disabled, and convincing implementers to re-enable that feature can be very difficult, and can require years or decades.
+If early implementers discover severe problems with a new feature, that feature is likely to be disabled, and convincing implementers to re-enable that feature can be very difficult, and can require years or decades.
+In addition to testing, partial deployment for a subset of users, implementing instrumentation that will detect degraded user experience, and even "failback" to a previous version or "failover" to an entirely different implementation are likely to be helpful.
 (See {{ecn}}).

 # Future Work {#Futures}